Rie0/MidtermProject_GreenThumb/README.md

 **Volunteer:** Encompasses individuals who volunteer for specific projects.
 The program includes their contact information.

+**The project includes uncomplete security feature. it can be accessed through the 'Server-Authentication' branch.**

 ## 2. Class Diagram

 - Each project is associated with a project type, maintains a list of volunteers, and possesses a method to create new projects.